?> Skip to content

 A solicitor dealing with probate will usually retain sufficient funds to pay taxes, costs, and expenses and can be asked to make interim payments if it is likely the estate will take some time to finalise.
 HMRC can be slow to finalise the tax position so it may be prudent in some cases to retain funds to pay inheritance or other taxes before making payments to beneficiaries.

-Fees for probate solicitors’ services are paid from the estate before the beneficiaries receive their share.
-They are usually agreed with the executors at the start of the case.
-The funds to pay the costs may come from the sale of a property or closing bank accounts.
+Fees for Probate solicitors’ services are paid from the estate before the beneficiaries receive their share.
+They are usually agreed with the Executors/Administrators at the start of the case.

 What assets are subject to probate?